 - Minimize time spent at the ATM by having your card ready.
-When you've completed your transaction, take your money, your debit card and receipt, and leave the area.
+When you've completed your transaction, take your money, your debit card and receipt, and leave the area before displaying or counting cash.
 Store your ATM receipts in a secure location or shred them.

-- Be courteous and keep an adequate distance between yourself and other customers.
-When you're waiting to use a terminal, allow the customer in front of you to complete his/her transactions before you approach the terminal.
-Also, stand in front of the keyboard, to block the view of anyone behind you, while entering your PIN.
+- Inspect an ATM before use for possible tampering or for the presence of an unauthorized attachment that could capture information from your card, such as your PIN.
+Also, when you’re waiting to use a terminal, allow the customer in front of you to complete his/her transactions before you approach the terminal.
+You can stand in front of the keyboard, to block the view of anyone behind you, while entering your PIN.

 - If your card has a magnetic strip, protect the magnetic strip on the back of the card.
 Keep your card in the carrier provided and never store the card with its magnetic strip in direct contact with the strip of another card.
 If your card has an EMV chip, protect the EMV chip on the front of your card.

 - Check your ATM receipts against your monthly Account statement to guard against fraud.
 Notify us immediately if you suspect any unauthorized transactions.